aspnet/MicrosoftConfigurationBuilders/docs/KeyValueConfigBuilders.md

     [@preloadSecretNames="true"]
     type="Microsoft.Configuration.ConfigurationBuilders.AzureKeyVaultConfigBuilder, Microsoft.Configuration.ConfigurationBuilders.Azure" />
 ```
 If your secrets are kept in Azure Key Vault, then this config builder is for you.
-There are three additional attributes for this config builder.
+There are four additional attributes for this config builder.
 The `vaultName`
 attribute (or `uri`) is required.
 Previous iterations of this config builder allowed for a `connectionString` as a way to supply credential information for connecting to
 Azure Key Vault.
 This method is no longer allowed as it is not a supported scenario for the current `Azure.Identity` SDK which is used for connecting
 to Azure services.
 Instead, this iteration of the config builder exclusively uses [DefaultAzureCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential)